platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 ## Add a Hello World route

 Please create your first Next.js page.
-To do so, please create, at the root of your project, a new ``pages/index.tsx`` file that will contain a basic Hello world script:
+To do so, create a new ``pages/index.tsx`` file at the root of your project.
+It will contain a basic Hello world script:
 ```javascript {location="pages/index.tsx"}
 export default function Page() {
   return <h1>Hello world, Next.js!</h1>